Call for a FREE Evaluation

 The Insurance Company Deals with You in Bad Faith

 Long-term disability insurance companies are required to deal with claims in good faith.
-That is, a legitimate claim must be processed, and a decision rendered in a timely fashion.
+In other words, a legitimate disability insurance claim must be processed and a decision rendered in a timely fashion.
 If the claim is approved, the amount of benefits must be provided in accordance with the policy.
 And, in the event of a denial, clear and sufficient reasoning must be given.

 Unfortunately, the priority for any insurance company is its profits.
 As a result, unethical LTD insurers may draw out the application process, delay making a decision, or deny your claim without proper grounds.